SiddheshJadhav11/PDF-Password-Protection/README.md

 # PDF-Password-Protection
-When a PDF file is password-protected, the user must provide the correct password to open, view, or modify the file, depending on the permissions set during the encryption process.
+PDF password protection is a way to secure a PDF document by requiring a password to open or perform certain actions on the file.
+There are two main types of passwords:

+User Password: This is the password required to open and view the document.
+Owner Password: This is for the document owner and allows them to modify permissions, such as printing or copying the content.